 Private instruction for those desiring to improve their skills in Percussion instrument(s).
 Lessons include solo instruction and development of performance skills, including public performance.
 May be repeated three times.
-Does not meet the requirements for an Associate of Fine Arts Degree.
-One halfhour lesson/discussion and one hour lab a week.
+Does not meet the requirements for an Associate in Fine Arts Degree.
+One half-hour lesson/discussion and one hour lab a week.